muondu/Supermarket-system/README.md

 ### About the program

 This is a Hotel program made by the youtuber Nero Nesh.
-In this sytem, you can choose any of the options like going to the swimming pool etc/
+In this sytem, you can choose any of the options like going to the swimming pool etc.

 #### Technology Used